jeffschwartz/preamble/preamble.3.0-rc1.md

 If you want to filter out suites and specs that have passed, check the _**Hide passed** checkbox_ located near the top right corner of the page.

-After you have run the sample test suite and familiarized yourself with the generated report you can then open up the sample test suite file, *javascripts/sample-bdd-test.js*, in your editor and examine the code to gain insight on writing your own test suites.
+After you have run the sample test suite and familiarized yourself with the generated report you can then open up the sample test suite file, *javascripts/sample-suite.js*, in your favorite editor and examine the code to gain insight on writing your own test suites.

 ### index.html
 The only required HTML tags (other than the script tags) are **&lt;div id="preamble-test-container"&gt;&lt;/div&gt;** and **&lt;div id="preamble-ui-container"&gt;&lt;/div&gt;**.